Continence Management and Pelvic Health

 We can provide this service in person at our rooms, or via telehealth (video or phone) in the comfort of your own home.
 Check the Telehealth section for details.

-Our Pelvic Health Physiotherapists have Post Graduate training in the management of issues related to bladder, bowel and sexual function.
+Our Pelvic Health Physiotherapists have Post Graduate training in continence management and issues related to bladder, bowel and sexual function.
 They are also trained to manage conditions that occur as different life stages such as during pregnancy and during recovery after childbirth.

 At Body Logic Physiotherapy Pelvic Health we treat: